libp2p/blog/src/_blog/rust-libp2p-2022.md

 author: Max Inden
 ---

-# The rust-libp2p Project in 2022
+# The rust-libp2p Project A Recap of 2022

-In 2022, the rust-libp2p project saw many notable developments and improvements.
+The rust-libp2p project has made significant strides in 2022, with numerous technical advancements and improvements to the project itself.
 Let's take a closer look at some of the technical highlights and on the meta level developments of the project itself.
 Note that while I (Max Inden) am writing this blog post, this is the work of many across various organizations.